RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 Just add `net.ifnames=0 biosdevname=0` to your existing options keeping what you already have there.

-Just need now to apply changes following the last point of this section.
+Now just need to apply changes following the last point of this section.

 __After modification, to apply changes (IT WILL NOT BE EFFECTIVE WITHOUT THIS LAST STEP!!)__